abergs/ubuntuonwindows/README.md

 ## Use Windows 10 Virtual desktop to have your own workspace
 Create a new virtual dekstop from `Win+Tab` and setup your ubuntu workspace.
 Or run 4 terminals on that screen, for different ssh sesssoin for example.
 Switch desktops easily and fast by either `Win+Ctrl+left` / `Win+Ctrl+right` or `win+tab tab enter`

+## How to access the filesystem from Windows / Ubuntu

+In Ubuntu, you can find your entire C drive under `/mnt/c`.
+(You have the same permissions as the User you launched Ubuntu with)

+In Windows, you can find your entire Ubuntu installation under `%LocalAppData%\lxss`.
+(C:/Users/YOURUSERNAME/AppData/Local/lxss)